NTLx/CMTools/user_manual.md

 CMTools is a portable (green) software, which means it doesn't require any installation.
 Simply follow these steps:

 1. Download the latest version for your operating system from the official release page.
+    - **For 64-bit Windows systems:** Download `CMTools.x64.exe`
+    - **For 32-bit Windows systems:** Download `CMTools.x86.exe`
+    - **For other operating systems:** Download the appropriate version
-2. Unzip the downloaded file to any location you prefer.
+2. Unzip the downloaded file to any location you prefer (if applicable).
-3. Double-click the `cmtools.exe` executable file to run the application directly.
+3. Double-click the executable file to run the application directly.
+    - For 64-bit: Double-click `CMTools.x64.exe`
+    - For 32-bit: Double-click `CMTools.x86.exe`

 ![CMTools Interface](https://cdn.jsdelivr.net/gh/NTLx/Pic/PicGo/202507170855602.gif)